 Two- and three-day workshops are sometimes designed with a donation in mind.
 A three-day summer artist workshop event with mosaic artist Lori Greene was so much fun.
 Twenty-three children, both patients and siblings, helped build our creation at Ronald McDonald House Upper Midwest.
 The mosaic was then completed by Lori and names of all 23 participants became an integral part of this vibrant and magical Tree of Life.
 The tree, which is 5 feet high and 3 feet wide, was our gift to Ronald McDonald House in honor of their 30th anniversary, and we are so proud to have been a part of their special celebration.

 This mosaic of life under the water, You and Me Under the Sea, was also designed by Lori Greene.
 This unique art collaboration included our artist/patients, their parents and child life staff from the Minneapolis hematology/oncology unit of Children’s Minnesota.
 The children spent three afternoons creating starfish, shrimp, seahorses and of course we can’t forget Nemo.
-The children are very proud of their work.
-They have been known to stop by when they can to find their names on the frame and admire their art.
+The children are very proud of their work and have been known to stop by when they can, to find their names on the frame and admire their art.